alangrainger/obsidian-frontmatter-modified-date/README.md

 The modified time will update when Obsidian fires an `editor-change` event.
 If you have another plugin like Linter or an external application updating your files, the modified date will update.

-If you want to avoid updates from other processes modify your notes, turn on the setting to "Use typing events instead of Obsidian events".
+If you want to avoid updates from other processes modifying your notes, turn on the setting to "Use typing events instead of Obsidian events".

 ### Excluding files